mattiass771/bluquist-task/README.md

-# Button Component Project for Bluquist
+# Button Component Project

-This is a test project for creation of a Button Component.
+This is a project for creation of a Button Component.

 ## Props
 ### Size